Draft Environmental Impact Report / Environmental Impact Statement

 NOTICE OF PREPARATION / NOTICE OF INTENT

 The EIR/EIS will consider impacts associated with construction and ongoing operation of two alternatives for realignment of Last Chance Grade.
-Please consult the NOP, which identifies the main subject areas of potential environmental effects / topics to be evaluated in the EIR/EIS, based on preliminary surveys and information.
-During the scoping circulation period from November 5-December 6, 2021, Caltrans is formally accepting comments on the scope, content, and subject areas for analysis in the EIR/EIS.
-Scoping comments must be submitted as written comments, either via mail or email.
+The NOP identifies the main subject areas of potential environmental effects / topics to be evaluated in the EIR/EIS, based on preliminary surveys and information.
+During the scoping circulation period from November 5-December 6, 2021, Caltrans formally accepted comments on the scope, content, and subject areas for analysis in the EIR/EIS.
+Scoping comments were required to be submitted as written comments, either via mail or email.